Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 /sys/block/sd?/queue/rotational
 </pre>

 The `discard` flag within the fstab file is used to enable continuously TRIM support.
-Unfortunatly, this is known to cause data corruption problems.
-Even more frequent problems arrise on top of a RAID configuration.
+Unfortunately, this is known to cause data corruption problems.
+Even more frequent problems arise on top of a RAID configuration.
 [In here are some good arguments against the use of TRIM, and why it should be avoided.](http://www.spinics.net/lists/raid/msg40916.html)
 Moreover, the kernel [even blacklists some devices know to cause problems.](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/drivers/ata/libata-core.c#n4270)

 <pre>